voxeltycoon/docs/docs/guides/script-mods/creating-your-first-script-mod.md

 ### Compile the mod into a DLL

 Now we need to compile our source code to a DLL file that can be put into the game.
-To do this, just hit <kbd>F6</kbd>.
-Yeah, that easy!
+To do this, select *Build* ➔ *Build Solution* in the Visual Studio top menu.

 After the build process successfully finishes, you will find the result DLL at the `<project location>/bin/Debug/netstandard2.0/<project name>.dll` directory.